-KEYWORDS: Spondylolysis, Spondylolisthesis, Spine, Osteoarthritis, Vertebral body hypoplasia any anatomical and radiological studies havereported a progressive increase in the vertebral corpus dimensions from the C1 vertebra to the L5 vertebra level (3).
-Hypoplasia refers to cases in which the anterior-posterior (A-P) diameter in the upper vertebra is greater than the A-P diameter in the adjacent lower vertebra (15).
+KEYWORDS: Spondylolysis, Spondylolisthesis, Vertebral body hypoplasia, Spinal degenerative disease, Wedge shape vertebra any anatomical and radiological studies havereported a progressive increase in the vertebral corpus dimensions from the C1 vertebra to the L5 vertebra level (3).
+Hypoplasia refers to cases in which the anteriorposterior (A-P) diameter in the upper vertebra is greater than the A-P diameter in the adjacent lower vertebra (15).
 In the late stages of chondrification and ossification, growth abnormalities in the centre of vertebral bodies can cause hypoplasia, most commonly at the L5 vertebral level (4).